Bio & Incident Details

 Trooper Peterson turned around and attempted to stop the car, thinking it was a speeding vehicle and not knowing the suspect had just murdered two deputies.
 Trooper Peterson's last transmission was that the suspect was running into the woods.
 Trooper Peterson was found suffering a from a gunshot wound to the head.
 His service revolver had been fired once.
 The suspect was apprehended, convicted of capital murder, and executed in 1984.

-Trooper Peterson had served with the agency for 9 years, and was the longest-assigned physical training instructor in the North Carolina Highway Patrol Training Center history.
+Trooper Peterson was a U.S. Marine Corps veteran of the Vietnam War.
+He had served with the North Carolina Highway Patrol for nine years.
 He was survived by his sister.